+This guide will help you achieve a pond that enhances your garden with its appearance and also becomes a thriving wildlife sanctuary.
 At the planning stage there are simple rules to follow when placing a pond in your garden.
 Position it away from trees to lessen the chances of leaves falling into the water, but shaded from direct sunlight for a good portion of the day.
-Make sure the water is at least 2ft deep, ideally 3ft if you are keeping fish, with marginal shelves for plants.
+Make sure the water is at least 2ft deep, ideally 3ft - 4ft if you are keeping fish, with marginal shelves for plants.

 Maintaining Good Water Quality

-Once in place you need to ensure that water quality is maintained to encourage a flourishing environment for plants and wildlife.
-The water should flow and oxygenate rather than stagnate.
-The ideal way of achieving this is to introduce a feature such as a fountain or waterfall.
+Once in place you need to ensure that excellent water quality is maintained to encourage a flourishing environment for plants and wildlife.
+The water should circulate and oxygenate rather than stagnate.
+The ideal way of achieving this is to introduce a water feature such as a fountain or waterfall.

 To calculate the size of the pond pump you require to feed the feature remember that water should be circulated at least once every two hours i.e. a 300 gallon pond will need a pump that generates a flow of 150 gallons per hour.